Back to Blog

 Finding complaints is easy.
 Validating them as real opportunities is harder.
 Not every frustration translates to a viable product.
 Use this framework to filter ideas before investing significant time.

 The frequency check asks whether this problem appears multiple times.
 A single complaint might be an edge case.
 Look for the same problem mentioned by different people in different contexts.
 Search across multiple subreddits.
 Check if posts are recent, indicating the problem persists.
-One frustrated user is a data point; ten frustrated users is a pattern.

 The willingness to pay check determines whether users will actually pay for a solution.
 Look for budget mentions in discussions.
 Are people already paying for inferior solutions?
 When they complain about price, are they saying "too expensive for the value" (might pay for better) or "I won't pay for this" (won't pay at all)?
 Words like "worth it," "investment," or "I'd gladly pay" signal genuine willingness.